sublime-music/sublime-music/docs/adapter-api.rst

    ``True``.*

-   \* At the moment, this isn't really the case and the UI just kinda explodes if it doesn't have some of the functions available, but in the future guards will be added around all of the function calls.
+   \* At the moment, this isn't really the case and the UI just kinda explodes if it doesn't have some of the functions available, but in the future, guards will be added around all of the function calls.

 Usage Parameters